sidsann/hgit/README.md

     - Changes to be committed: includes new files, modified files, deleted files
     - Changes not staged for commit: includes modified and deleted files (same file can be in changes to be committed and this section if you staged it and then made changes or deleted it)
     - Untracked files: files that haven't been staged, which includes new files, also ignored files if we ever implement .gitignore type functionality

-**Second block of commands to implement:**
-  - hgit merge:
-  - hgit rebase:
   - hgit clean
-  - hgit diff (diffs are calculated dynamically, when requested, so not necessary for core functionality)
-    - hgit rebase (uses diffs to reconstruct branch by replaying diffs from another branch onto the current branch creating a simpler git history)
-    - hgit cherry-pick (uses diffs to replay changes from a range of commits onto current head, very similar functionality to rebase, just more fine-grained)
-    - hgit range-diff
   - hgit reset
   - hgit revert
   - hgit restore
   - hgit rm
   - hgit mv
   - hgit help
-  - hgit config user.name "name" and hgit config user.email "email"

-## Modules and Type-Definitions in Haskell to support Object Model and General Implementation
-- CommandParser.hs to parse inputs from user, return which command was input
-- Main.hs for getting input from the user and calling functions to parse the input and call the appropriate function/s to actually implement a given command
-- Index.hs: Read/write/update Index file
-- Refs.hs: Read/write refs directory as needed
-- Object.hs: Objects are either Blobs, Trees, or Commits.
-Data types for each are defined here as well as methodologies for serializing and deserializing files corresponding to each type
-- Branch.hs: Branch functionality including listing, creating, deleting, and renaming branches
-- Commit.hs: Commit functionality incl. creating a new commit, amending the previous commit
-- Tree.hs: Tree functionality including traversal
-- Hash.hs: Functionality related to hashing files, comparing hashes, etc.
-- FileIO.hs: Functionality related to reading and writing to a file
-- Head.hs for all functionality related to modifying the Head ptr
-- Config.hs for functionality tied to modifying the config file

-## Project Testing

-Refer to [How to Specify It\!](https://research.chalmers.se/publication/517894/file/517894_Fulltext.pdf) for further details on the following testing methodologies.
-Each testing methodology is also defined within this specification using text taken verbatim from the aforementioned document.

-### Validity Testing

-Validity testing consists of defining a function to check the invariants of your data types, writing properties to test that your generators and shrinkers only produce valid results, and writing a property for each function under test that performs a single random call, and checks that the return value is valid.

-- Test Idea
-- Test Idea 2
-- Etc.

-### Postcondition Testing

-A postcondition tests a single function, calling it with random arguments, and checking an expected relationship between its arguments and its result.

-### Metamorphic Testing

-A metamorphic property tests a single function by making (usually) two related calls, and checking the expected relationship between the two results.\*

-### Inductive Testing

-Inductive properties relate a call of the function-under-test to calls with smaller arguments.
-A set of inductive properties covering all possible cases together test the base case(s) and induction step(s) of an inductive proof-of-correctness.
-If all the properties hold, then we know the function is correct–inductive properties together make up a complete test.

-### Model-based Testing

-A model-based property tests a single function by making a single call, and comparing its result to the result of a related “abstract operation” applied to related abstract arguments.
-An abstraction functions maps the real, concrete arguments and results to abstract values, which we also call the “model”.